What Actually Won RCB the 2025 Title

 The Chinnaswamy Advantage

 Home records matter in IPL, and RCB's home record in 2025 was the best in the competition: seven wins from seven games at Chinnaswamy Stadium.
-The surface there typically offers pace and bounce in the Powerplay, settling into a batting paradise in the middle overs, before variable pace off the pitch in the death — conditions that suit Kohli's patience, Siraj's aggression, and Hazlewood's control perfectly.
+The surface there typically offers pace and bounce in the Powerplay, settling into a batting paradise in the middle overs, before variable pace off the pitch in the death — conditions that suit Kohli's patience, Yash Dayal's aggression, and Hazlewood's control perfectly.

 Away from Bangalore, RCB's 2025 record was more modest: three wins from seven games.
 That split — dominant at home, vulnerable away — is a playoff risk.
 Knockouts are often played at neutral venues or the venue of the higher-ranked qualifier.
 RCB's 2026 title probability is significantly higher if they play an Eliminator or Qualifier at Chinnaswamy than at any other ground.